 The large amounts of medical data that became available in healthcare organizations resulted in opening opportunities for successful completion of multiple data science projects: among illustrative applications, the most outstanding belong to practical clinical environments.

-A number of pioneering organizations (Cerner Corporation, International Business Machines Corporation, MedeAnalytics, Oracle Corporation, etc.) generate use cases in and outside the clinical environment to show the potential of further exploration of data science in healthcare and its positive transformation.
+A number of pioneering organizations (Cerner Corporation, International Business Machines Corporation, MedeAnalytics, Oracle Corporation, etc.) generate Applications in and outside the clinical environment to show the potential of further exploration of data science in healthcare and its positive transformation.

 They made a breakthrough in the market of wearables (they covered the various domain areas including fitness, exercise, movement, physical activity, step count, walking, running, swimming, energy expenditure, etc.), and diagnostic tools demanding implementation of advanced analytical models.